Sand Dune Arch is one of over 2,000 naturally occurring sandstone arches in Arches National Park.

 From the parking lot to Sand Dune Arch is less than 2/10 of a mile.
 It also makes a great hike in the summer months as the section of sandstone fins provides plenty of shade and cooler temperatures in the summer months.
 Having said that, the best time for photography is in the morning for both light and getting to the arch before it gets very busy.

-Arches National Park Entry Fee
+Arches National Park Entrance Fee

 Learn more about National Park Passes for parks that have an entrance fee.

-Free Entrance Days -Find the five free entrance days the National Park Service offers annually.
+National Park Free Entrance Days -Mark your calendars with the five free entrance days the National Park Service offers annually.

-Timed Entry Reservation Tickets
+Arches National Park Timed Entry Tickets

 - Timed Entry Ticket